New York Fed plan aims to stop runs on money funds

-NEW YORK (Reuters) - Federal Reserve economists are pushing reforms that would protect against runs on U.S. money market mutual funds by introducing a ‘minimum balance at risk’ to dissuade investors from running at the first sign of trouble.
+NEW YORK, July 19 (Reuters) - Federal Reserve economists are pushing reforms that would protect against runs on U.S. money market mutual funds by introducing a ‘minimum balance at risk’ to dissuade investors from running at the first sign of trouble.

 The minimum balance would make the financial system more fair, reduce systemic risk and protect smaller investors who can be left with losses if larger investors in their fund withdraw cash first, argues the staff report by the Federal Reserve Bank of New York.